The Campus Safety Office and Its Function

 - Summaries of Crimes on Campus

 In compliance with the Federal Crime Awareness and Security Act of 1990, an annual report setting forth campus crime statistics must be made available.
-(See Crime Statistics) This report is furnished to all current students and employees and to any applicant for enrollment or employment upon request.
+(See Annual Report) This report is furnished to all current students and employees and to any applicant for enrollment or employment upon request.
 In addition, so that you are aware of your environment, a summary of campus crimes and other serious incidents will be provided to anyone upon request as required by law.
 More severe type incidents will be emailed as they happen.
 These will include the surrounding community crimes as well.

 - Prevention Pamphlets and Lectures